 Sudan: Arrests, injuries as village burned and bulldozed in El Gezira

-Seven people were arrested and several women and children reportedly suffered burns when Sudanese police forcibly demolished large parts of Kombo Aftas in El Hasahisa in El Gezira state on Wednesday.
+Seven people were arrested and several women and children reportedly suffered burns when Sudanese police forcibly demolished large parts of Kombo Aftas in El Hasahisa of El Gezira state on Wednesday.
 The demolition has prompted a chorus of condemnation.

 Jaafar Mohamed, the secretary-general of the Kanabi Association, told Radio Dabanga that the government bulldozers, accompanied by a large police force using excessive force and tear gas, destroyed large parts of Kombo Aftas.

-He said seven people, including two elderly women were arrested including Nour Ismail, Yahya Hussein, Bashir Baraka, Hamid Mohamed Abdallah and Hussein Nurein, Fatima Mohamed and Aisha Garo.
+He said seven people, including two elderly women were arrested including Nour Ismail, Yahya Hussein, Bashir Baraka, Hamid Abdallah and Hussein Nurein, Fatima Mohamed and Aisha Garo.
 He called on the authorities to release them immediately.
 Several women and children were also injured with varying burns during the demolition.

 Mohamed said that the demolition is a blatant violation of human rights and a clear attempt to displace the population as an extension of the previous attempts to demolish a number of settlements, including Tabaga,115, Majok, Wadi Shaeer, Khamsa, El Jidyan, and Babanusa.